LLM2CLIP: Powerful Language Model Unlocks Richer Cross-Modality Representation: Experiments

+\textbf{Zero-shot \& Linear Probe ImageNet Classification} We evaluate our model on ImageNet using two standard protocols: (1) \textbf{Zero-shot classification}, where we report accuracy using the prompt template ``a photo of the \{classname\}'', following the CLIP methodology.
+We also evaluate the average performance over 80 handcrafted prompt variants, as commonly practiced in prior work.
+(2) \textbf{Linear probing}, where we freeze the visual encoder and train a linear classifier using fixed hyperparameters across all experiments (batch size 1024, learning rate 0.1, momentum 0.9, weight decay 0, 50 epochs with SGD).

+As shown in \Cref{tab:imagenet}, we conduct experiments using CLIP ViT-L/14 at both 224 and 336 resolutions.
+We observe that after applying \ourmethod{}, zero-shot performance on ImageNet shows a modest drop.
+However, the accuracy from linear probing \emph{improves} over the original CLIP baseline.
+This suggests that while the quality of the learned \emph{visual features} remains strong (as linear probing only tests CLIP visual encoder’s representation power using a supervised head), the overall \emph{multimodal alignment} in the shared space may slightly deteriorate since zero-shot classification drops, especially for fine-grained category separation.

+We hypothesize that the drop in zero-shot performance could be mitigated by increasing the amount of LLM2CLIP fine-tuning data, which remains to be verified in future work.
+Nonetheless, this trade-off echoes a common pattern observed in recent CLIP fine-tuning studies, such as LongCLIP~\cite{zhang2024long} and CLIP-MoE~\cite{zhang2024clipmoe}, where performance on head classes improves while long-tail categories suffer due to distribution imbalance—particularly under limited-scale fine-tuning.
+The contrast with retrieval results is instructive: retrieval benefits greatly because its vocabulary is broad and frequent, whereas classification demands uniform discriminability across all (often obscure) class nouns.

+\textbf{Zero-Shot / Supervised Segmentation and Object Detection} As our linear-probe results already suggest, the visual features produced by the encoder become noticeably stronger after LLM2CLIP training.~\Cref{tab:compressed_vision_results} further confirms this on both zero-shot and fully supervised object detection and segmentation benchmarks.
+In the zero-shot setting—which relies on the text encoder—LLM2CLIP improves CLIP’s multimodal representations; in the supervised setting—where only the vision encoder is finetuned—it also enhances the purely visual, low-level feature extractor.
+We conjecture that these gains stem from the LLM’s ability to parse dense captions more accurately, especially spatial terms and object-to-object relations, and to inject that knowledge into the joint vision–language space.

-\textbf{Evaluation Dataset.} Following LLAVA1.5~\cite{liu2023llava}, we used OpenAI’s CLIP-ViT-L-336 encoder with a simple MLP head to connect to Vicuna-7B.
+\textbf{Multimodal Large Language Models Performance} Following LLAVA1.5~\cite{liu2023llava}, we used OpenAI’s CLIP-ViT-L-336 encoder with a simple MLP head to connect to Vicuna-7B.
 Pretraining included 558K image-caption pairs and 665K visual instruction samples.
 We fine-tuned the LLAVA1.5 encoder using \ourmethod{} to assess improvements in visual feature extraction.
+As shown in~\Cref{tab:model_performance_comparison}, \ourmethod{} fine-tuning enhanced multimodal model performance on over 87.5\% of benchmarks, with minor losses in only two tasks.
+This highlights the potential of \ourmethod{} for improving CLIP visual encoder's abilities for complex image reasoning and understanding.